sr-gi/bitcoin_tools/FAQ.md

 First, you must install all the dependencies, both system and Python ones.
 Refer to the [dependencies section](README.md#dependencies) of the
 README to check them.

 ### I've installed all the dependencies, but the code still doesn't work!
+What I'm doing wrong?

 Have you checked the [INSTALL.md](INSTALL.md) file?
 You may need to add bitcoin_tools as a library by placing it in the proper directory or including it in the `PYTHONPATH`